 Coping with physical side effects

-Common physical side effects from each treatment option for osteosarcoma are listed in the Types of Treatment section.
+Common physical side effects from each treatment option for osteosarcoma are described in the Types of Treatment section.
 Learn more about side effects of cancer and its treatment, along with ways to prevent or control them.
 Changes to your child’s physical health depend on several factors, including the cancer’s stage, the length and dose of treatment, and your child’s general health.

 It is important to discuss any new side effects or changes in existing side effects with your child’s health care team.
 Providing this information helps them find ways to treat or manage the side effects so your child feels more comfortable and can potentially keep any side effects from worsening.